basho/basho_docs/source/languages/en/riak/dev/data-modeling/sql-migration.md

 Our basic conversion and storage approach will be the following:

-1. Each row will be converted into a JSON object storing all of the fields except the `id` field
+1. Each row will be converted into a JSON object storing all of the fields except the `id` field.
-2. The `id` field will not be in the JSON object because the `id`, an integer in this case, will act as our Riak [[key|Keys and Objects#keys]]
+2. The `id` field will be excluded from the JSON object stored in Riak.
+It will not act as each object's [[key|Keys and Objects#keys]].
+Instead, the key for each object will be the post's title, up to 30 characters, lowercased and with hyphens separating the words in the title.
+And so the example post shown above will have the key `riak-development-anti-patterns`.
-3. All of the JSON objects produced from the `posts` table will be stored in a single Riak [[bucket|Buckets]] called `posts`
+3. All of the JSON objects produced from the `posts` table will be stored in a single Riak [[bucket|Buckets]] called `posts`.
-4. The keys for our various objects will be stored in a [[Riak set|Using Data Types#sets]] so that all stored objects can be queried at once if need be
+4. The keys for our various objects will be stored in a [[Riak set|Using Data Types#sets]] so that all stored objects can be queried at once if need be.

 ## Converting the Table to a List